gerhynes/aws-notes/README.md

 You never chose an AZ when launching resources.
 You chose the Subnet which is associated to the AZ.

 US-EAST-1 has 6 AZs, the most AZs of any region.

+Some services, such as EC2, are regional and require you to select a subnet and AZ.
+Others, such as S3, are global.

+### Fault Tolerance

+A fault domain is a section of a network that is vulnerable to damage if a critical device or system fails.
+The purpose of a fault domain is that if a failure occurs it will not cascade outside that domain, limiting the possible damage.

+You can have fault domains nested inside fault domains.

+A fault level is a collection of fault domains.

+An AWS Region would be a Fault Level.

+An Availability Zone would be a Fault Domain.

+The scope of a fault domain could be:

+- specific servers in a rack
+- an entire rack in a data center
+- an entire room in a data center
+- the entire data center building

+It's up to the CSP to determine the boundaries of a domain.

+Each Amazon Region is designed to be completely isolated from the other Amazon Regions.
+This achieves the greatest possible fault tolerance and stability.

+Each Availability Zone is isolated, but the Availability Zones in a Region are connected through low-latency links.

+Each Availability Zone is designed to be an independent failure zone (fault domain).

+**Failure Zone**

+- AZs are physically seperated within a typical metropolitan region and are located in lower risk flood plains
+- discrete uninterruptable power supply (UPS) and onsite backup generation facilities
+- data centers located in different AZs are designed to be supplied by independent substations to reduce the risk of an event on the power grid impacting more than one AZ
+- AZs are all redundantly connected to multiple tier-1 transit providers

+**Multi-AZ for High Availability**

+If an application is partitioned across AZs, companies are better isolated and protected from issues such as power outages, lightning strikes, tornadoes, earthquakes and more.